Physics-Informed Deep B-Spline Networks: Introduction

 \section{Introduction}

-Recent advances in scientific machine learning have boosted the development for solving complex partial differential equations (PDEs).
+Recent advances in scientific machine learning have significantly accelerated progress in solving complex partial differential equations (PDEs).
 Physics-informed neural networks (PINNs) are proposed to combine information of available data and the governing physics model to learn the solutions of PDEs~\citep{raissi2019physics,han2018solving}.
-However, in the real world the parameters for the PDE and for the initial and boundary conditions (ICBCs) can be changing, and solving PDEs for all possible parameters can be important but demanding.
-For example in a safety-critical control scenario, the system dynamics and the safe region can vary over time, resulting in changing parameters for the PDE that characterizes the probability of safety.
-On the other hand, solving such PDEs is important for safe control but can be hard to achieve in real time with limited online computation.
-In general, to account for parameterized PDEs and varying ICBCs in PINNs is challenging, as the solution space becomes much larger~\citep{karniadakis2021physics}.
-To tackle this challenge, parameterized PINNs are proposed~\citep{cho2024parameterized}.
-Plus, a new line of research on neural operators is conducted to learn operations of functions instead of the value of one specific function~\citep{kovachki2023neural, li2020fourier, lu2019deeponet}.
-However, these methods are often computationally expensive, and the trained networks do not necessarily comply with ICBCs.
-On the other hand, the existing literature has empirically shown the effectiveness of neural networks with embedded B-spline structure for interpolating a single PDE~\cite{doleglo2022deep, zhu2024best}, while theoretical properties and generalization of representing multiple PDEs remain an open challenge.
+However, in dynamics scenarios, both the parameters of the PDE and those defining initial and boundary conditions (ICBCs) can vary over time.
+Consequently, efficiently solving PDEs across a broad range of parameter values becomes essential.
+Learning solutions for families of parametric PDEs—especially when ICBCs are highly variable or discontinuous—remains a challenging task, requiring methods that are accurate, efficient, and theoretically sound.
+For example, in safety-critical control applications, time-varying system dynamics and shifting safe regions result in continuously changing PDEs that characterize safety probabilities~\citep{wang2025generalizable}.
+However, solving these PDEs in real time with limited onboard resources is often prohibitively costly.
+This motivates the need for a neural network trained efficiently to represent a family of PDEs that enables rapid online inference of solutions under varying parameters and ICBCs.